Paul ‘Companion’ Cooke

 Ed ‘Eden’ Palmer

-Ed has been working for Poppies Media for six seasons.
+Ed has been working for Poppies Media for seven seasons.
 During that time he has performed many roles within the club.
 Originally a commentator on Poppies Radio he has continuously worked within the media team ever since as a co presenter for the pre-& post match shows and as a matchday commentator, he has overseen two ground changes and a branding change, to Poppies TV.
 Ed is a contributor to the matchday programme, ‘Eden’s Project’ (or The Garden with Eden), and has allegedly got a striking resemblance to a young Sir Michael Caine, not a lot of people know that.
 He has also written for local newspapers and made appearances on BBC Radio Northampton.
-Ed combines his media work with coaching and is currently assistant coach to Kelly Meegan’s U21 side.
+Ed is also producing the show in Ryan’s absence.

 Matt ‘Marathon Man’ Spearman